 3.One Word: Freedom!

 As mentioned in the previous point, you will have much more freedom to make your own decisions and go your own way when traveling solo.
-You can make last minute changes to your schedule, take longer eating a meal, or even spend a day doing nothing, should you choose.
+You can make last minute changes to your schedule, take your time eating a meal, or even spend a day doing nothing.
 Having a flexible schedule is not a luxury that you get to enjoy when traveling with other people since you then have to take their wants and needs into account, too.

 4. It’ll be Your Perfect Trip, Not Someone Else’s